 Healthy choices are natural when we are filled up from within – simply because an unhealthy choice would be a drain.

 I spend a lot of time teaching people how to manage their energy so that they can feel good and cope well with life.
 But that’s step two.
 Step one is making sure you get enough to begin with.

 Sometimes only a small shift is needed in order to align with your natural gifts, such as my move from counseling to coaching.
 Other times, a bigger change is required.
 This can take some time, and that’s okay.
 Energy is increased simply by moving in the right direction – no need to rush, just start moving.

 There’s only one reason you’re here, and that is to share your gifts.
 So don’t feel selfish or foolish for doing what you love.
 The puzzle of humanity is not complete until you do.

-Have a question for Kimberly?
-Ask or leave a comment below!
+Have a question for Kimberly or want to leave a comment?
+Click here.